-No. Intertie Name (Scheduling Point) Status Comments: 1 BLYTHE_ITC (BLYTHE161) Failed/ Denied Additional mitigation for Lugo-Victorville 500 kV constraint is not proposed in expansion cycle and therefore no additional capability exists for MIC expansion requests.
-2 IID-SDGE_ITC (IVLY2) Pass Move for Subject to various mitigations already in place including, but not limited to, Southern Area Reinforcement and Lugo-Victorville line upgrade.
+No. Intertie Name (Scheduling Point) Status Comments: 1 BLYTHE_ITC (BLYTHE161) Failed/ Denied Additional mitigation for Lugo-Victorville 500 kV constraint is not proposed in this expansion cycle and therefore no additional capability exists for MIC expansion requests.
+2 IID-SDGE_ITC (IVLY2) Pass/ Move forward Subject to various mitigations already in place including, but not limited to, Southern Area Reinforcement and Lugo-Victorville line upgrade.
 3 MEAD_ITC (MEAD 230) Failed/ Denied Part not in the CPUC portfolio.
 Additional mitigation for Lugo-Victorville and Eldorado-McCullough 500 kV constraints is not proposed in this expansion cycle and therefore no additional capability exists for MIC expansion requests.
 4 SILVERPK_ITC (SILVERPEAK55) Failed/ Denied Used as back-up only - main in the CPUC portfolio.
 Additional mitigation for Control-Inyokern 115 kV lines (Control-Silver Peak) and Lugo-Victor #1 & #2 230 kV lines constraints is not proposed in this expansion cycle and therefore no additional capability exists for MIC expansion requests.
-5 SUMMIT_ITC (SUMMIT120) Pass/ Move forward Used as back-up only - main in the CPUC portfolio.
-Waiting for Humboldt-Fern Road 500 kV & Humboldt-Collinsville 500 kV first expected RA year 2035.
+5 SUMMIT_ITC Pass/ Used as back-up only - main in the CPUC portfolio.
+Waiting for Humboldt-Fern